Guide for Drawing Flowers with Pens

 Contrast is essential for an appealing drawing or painting.

-The blackness of a technical pen on the whiteness of a drawing-paper will produce contrast.
+The blackness of a technical pen on the whiteness of drawing-paper produces contrast.

-To fix that, I use an image graphic editor (ANY image editing software will work) to decrease saturation and increase contrast.
+To fix that, I use an image graphic editor (ANY image editing software works) to decrease saturation and increase contrast.
 Problem solved!

 Killing it on Social Media